Quramy/eslint-plugin-tutorial/guide/20_dive_into_ast/README.md

 fn.apply(this, ['hoge']); // We want to ban it!
 ```

-Let's adopt the TDD approach.
+For now, let's adopt the TDD approach.

 First, we write a test for this rule.
 Put a new test file as `src/rules/no-function-apply.test.ts` and edit the following: